joisig/gufurnar/README.md

 ## Getting Started

-Note: These instructions have only been verified on a Mac (please update if/when verified on other OSes).
+Note: These instructions have only been verified on a Mac and on an Ubuntu 14.04 LTS server.
+Please update if/when verified on other OSes.

 1. Clone our repository into some folder.
 2. Install Node.js version 0.8.1 or newer.